Edward James Roye

 Edward James Roye (February 3, 1815 - February 11, 1872) was a Liberian merchant and politician who served as the fifth president of Liberia from 1870 until his overthrow in the 1871 Liberian coup d'état and subsequent death.
 He had previously served as the fourth Chief Justice of Liberia from 1865 until 1868.
 He was the first member of Liberia's True Whig Party to serve as president.

 Early life

-Roye was born on February 3, 1815, in Newark, Ohio.
-He was the son of John and Nancy Roye, freed African-American slaves who had moved to Ohio from Kentucky and bought a property in Newark.
+Roye was born free on February 3, 1815, in Newark, Ohio.
+He was the son of John and Nancy Roye, formerly enslaved African-Americans who had moved to Ohio from Kentucky and bought property in Newark.
 They were reportedly of Igbo origin.

 Roye's father managed a ferry across the Wabash River at Terre Haute, Indiana.
-He owned property in Newark, Terre Haute and Vandalia, Illinois.
+He owned property in Newark, Terre Haute, and Vandalia, Illinois.
 Due to his family's prosperity, Roye was able to attend Ohio University.
 He moved to Terre Haute after his father's death in 1836, where he established the African-American community's largest barbershop.